 Shareholders receive an e-mail at the start of each week detailing what produce items and quantities will be in their weekly share.
 In this newsletter, we provide information about how to prepare and store some of these less familiar items.
 Our shareholders report each season that the new, surprising vegetables are the most exciting!
 When shareholders arrive at distribution, coordinators check them in, and they fill their bags themselves – everyone receives the same share of produce.
 We take great pride in the vibrant community that develops each season during Market Day, as coordinators, volunteers, and shareholders interact and learn from each other.

 In Fall 2018, with the help of 55 volunteers we filled 3,930 bags of produce for over 550 shareholders.
 In this season, we were able to subsidize 41 percent of shares, meaning 1,611 of these bags were provided at a discounted price.
 We worked with 23 different local farmers and producers, and overall directed $106,038 into the local food economy.

 *Each dollar earned has a significant community-wide impact.
 Spending within a local food system means dollars are recycling through the community more times than if they were invested in far away companies.
 The Crossroads Resources Center estimates that local food spending in agricultural communities has 2.6 times the impact of the original purchase.

 Our Book: "running the brown market shares program"

-For much more information about our program, how it works, our impact and accomplishments, please check out the book that we wrote below.
-Feel free to email us with any additional questions at email@example.com.
+For much more information about our program, how it works, our impact and accomplishments, please check out the book that we wrote below, published in winter 2014.
+Feel free to email us with any additional questions at firstname.lastname@example.org.
 We hope you enjoy it!